xlink-network/xlink-docs/developers/contracts/btc-peg-in-endpoint.md

 This functionality is implemented and distributed across the following contracts:

-- `btc-peg-in-endpoint-v2-05`: responsible for the `finalize-peg-in-cross` function.
-- `btc-peg-in-endpoint-v2-05-lisa`: responsible for the `finalize-peg-in-mint-liabtc` function.
-- `btc-peg-in-v2-07-swap`: responsible for the `finalize-peg-in-cross-swap` function.
+- `btc-peg-in-endpoint-v2-05`: handles bridging BTC into the Stacks network, leveraging cross-router to manage the routing of BTC to the appropriate destination.
+- `btc-peg-in-endpoint-v2-05-lisa`: extends Bitcoin peg-in operations by converting BTC into LiaBTC through intermediate bridging steps, ultimately enabling the issuance of BRC-20 tokens on Bitcoin.
+- `btc-peg-in-v2-05-launchpad`: facilitates BTC peg-ins specifically for participation in launchpad projects on Stacks by minting bridged tokens and transferring them to the launchpad contract for project-related activities.
+- `btc-peg-in-v2-07-swap`: enables the bridging of BTC into the Stacks network while enabling token swaps to convert BTC into other predefined assets during the process.

 ## Storage
 ### `fee-to-address`